Nr. 10.

 "Se Ela Perguntar" Dilermando Reiss.
 A very subtle composition where a

-regarding that.
+performing that.
 You can play it slowly but also at a more moderate tempo.

 The Thomas Prisloe from 2008 seemed to be very suitable for that one!